 - Mighty Glacier: One of the slowest characters in the game and his specials make him one of your main damage dealers.

 - Names to Run Away from Really Fast: He's not evil, but to flay means to skin someone, usually alive.

 - Obfuscating Stupidity: Once made a potion by following instinct instead of recipe...and it worked.

-- Odd Friendship: not him, but his Mana with...Roxis's Mana.
+- Odd Friendship: His Mana with...Roxis's Mana.
 Both contractors were not pleased when they learned of the fact.

 - Older and Wiser: Averted.
 While he is the vice-principal in the sequel, he is in no way wiser, and doesn't really do them mentor thing all that much, except once or twice by accident.